Walking in Bologna: top walks, hikes and hidden trails

 How long does it take: 40min

 My tip: Get the Bologna bike ride to Parco della Chiusa.
-Then leave your bike there and start your trekking.
+Then leave your bike there and continue your walk on foot.
+Perfect mix of cycling and hiking.

 www.parcodellachiusa.it